angela-xu/aic-aicc-performance-comparison-in-model-selection/README.md

 and Chih-Ling Tsai derived a bias correction to the Akaike information criterion (AIC) for regression models (Clifford M. Hurvich and
 Chih-Ling Tsai, 1989).
 The derived corrected method, called AICc, is of particular use when the sample size is small.
 And it is shown to be asymptotically efficient if the true model is infinite dimensional and to provide better model order choices than any other asymptotically efficient method if the true model is of finite dimension.
-This project was determined to compare AIC and AICc on their effectiveness in regression model selection with much greater runs of simulations as well as to compare their performance under situations where model assumptions are not met.
+This project was determined to compare AIC and AICc on their performance in regression model selection with much greater runs of simulations as well as to compare their performance under situations where model assumptions are not met.

-## Visualizations & Results
+## Visualization & Results
 ![aic_vs_aicc](https://cloud.githubusercontent.com/assets/19921232/17572898/db8a34c2-5f0b-11e6-9b5b-19789a8b8c6b.png)

 * The true model order is 3.